 Ingredients found in eliquids far healthier than cigarettes

-The eliquids use in vaping consist of four ingredients: nicotine, propylene glycol (PG), and vegetable glycerin (VG), and food-grade flavouring.
+The eliquids used in vaping consist of four ingredients: nicotine, propylene glycol (PG), vegetable glycerin (VG), and food-grade flavouring.
 Over time, many vapers eliminate nicotine.
-None of these ingredients produce the tar that settles in lungs from cigarette smoke.
+None of these ingredients produce the tar that settles in the lungs from cigarette smoke.
 Nicotine has no effects on the lungs, and the VG and PG used are often food and pharmaceutical grade, with very low toxicity when inhaled.
 If you want to dive down the rabbit hole of exploring the safety of the inhaled vapour, this Reddit thread contains links to studies that NASA conducted on the effects of inhaled PG, and other studies on animals.

 Short-term coughs will happen for anyone who quits